Skip to main content

 Akathisia refers to a sense of restlessness where you feel a strong urge to move.
 If you have akathisia, you’ll likely experience symptoms like pacing back and forth, rocking while sitting, or shifting your feet while standing.

-These symptoms can happen from taking Austedo.
+These symptoms can develop after starting Austedo.
 It’s hard to manage these symptoms on your own.
-If you notice changes in body movements like these, speak with your healthcare provider.
+If you notice changes in body movements like these, speak with your healthcare team.

 6. Heart rhythm changes